Jimmy Means

 James Means (born May 29, 1950) is an American former racing driver and owner, who competed in the Winston Cup Series as an owner-driver.
 He is currently an adviser for Front Row Motorsports and a former owner of NASCAR Xfinity Series team Jimmy Means Racing.

-He competed in NASCAR for eighteen years in mostly his own equipment, posting seventeen career top-tens.
-He made three career Busch Series starts in 1989, finishing 10th at Darlington Raceway.
+Means competed in NASCAR for eighteen years in mostly his own equipment, posting seventeen career top-tens.
+He made three career Busch Series starts in 1989, finishing tenth at Darlington Raceway.
 Following his retirement, Means worked as a crew chief in NASCAR, working for Bud Moore Engineering and Moy Racing.
 Means was part the Alabama Gang which included Bobby Allison, Donnie Allison, Neil Bonnett and Red Farmer and later Davey Allison, Hut Stricklin, Steve Grissom and Mike Alexander.

 Means' nickname "Smut" originated from his admiration for mechanic Smokey Yunick.
 Since the nickname "Smokey" was already taken in racing circles, Means' crew nicknamed him "Smut", the residue left behind by smoke.

-He is the father of Brad Means.
+Means is the father of crew chief and racing driver Brad Means.